leonlinsx/minimal-mistakes/_posts/2020-04-15-Google-keen.md

 Let's create a gem then.
 I clicked that plus sign again, and a popup appeared, prompting me to "add something new."
 I was lost at this point, since the UI looks like a single line, and was wondering if I should be adding a link, an image, a body of text, or something else.
 If you type a lot of text, it does start scrolling down, but without a visual scroll bar on the right.
 I'd assume that's for design purposes.
 The text box maxes out at 4 lines before it scrolls down, whether on mobile or desktop, which I assume is to leave enough white space below for the post preview.

 I ended up looking at other people's collections before coming back to this, which doesn't seem like a great user flow.
 Based on what other people were doing, I put in a title, an article link, and then a bunch of hashtags \[4\].
-I tried putting in line breaks but those didn't seem to show up when the gem is published.
+I tried putting in line breaks but those didn't seem to show up when the gem was published.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Keen/Keen 7.jpg)